AndrewYRevell/implantRenders/index.md

 - Notes:
 	- 186: Surface reconstruction of pre-implant image failed in Freesurfer.
-Used alternative clinical T1 imaging.
-Non-linear registration of coordinates failed with alternative imaging.
+Used the alternative clinical T1 imaging.
+Linear registration of coordinates failed with alternative imaging.
 Therefore registered coordinates to the surface file are innacurate.
 	- 194: Channel coordinates and surface reconstruction are correct.
 	- 476: Channel coordinates and surface reconstruction are correct.